Cascading Country, State and City Kendo UI Dropdowns

 Creating the back-end ColdFusion Service Endpoint

-We are using a ColdFusion component, WorldCountries.cfc, to serve as the service endpoint for the Kendo Datasource that will populate the Kendo dropdowns.
+We are using a ColdFusion component, WorldCountries.cfc, as the service endpoint for the Kendo Datasource that will populate the Kendo dropdowns.
 This component will prepare and send the data from the world database back to each cascading dropdown as JSON.

 The getCountries WoldCountries.cfc method